TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Free Shipping: Bedding Steals Up to 75% Off
     *   Men's Shoes Up to 70% Off
     *   Last Chance: Swim Blowout
-    *   Fall Jackets, Coats &.
-Sweaters Up to 75% Off
-    *   BOSS Men's Clothing &.
-Accessories Up to 60% Off
-    *   HUGO BOSS Women Up 60% Off
-    *   BOSS Men's Shoes
-    *   BOSS Women's Shoes
-    *   CALPAK Luggage
-    *   Cashmere ft.
-Knyt &.
-Lynk
-    *   Swipe Right: Date Night Styles from $20
-    *   Keep It Casual: Denim &.
-More Under $30
-    *   Lafonn Simulated Diamond Jewelry Up to 70% Off
     *   Champion Active Incl.
 Plus
     *   Levi's Jackets &.
 More Incl.
 Plus
+    *   Keep It Casual: Denim &.
+More Under $30
+    *   Lucky Brand Incl.
+Plus
+    *   CALPAK Luggage
+    *   Swipe Right: Date Night Styles from $20
+    *   Lafonn Simulated Diamond Jewelry Up to 70% Off
     *   Find It Here: SUSINA Shoes &.
 More
     *   Korean Beauty: Leaders Cosmetics from $10
     *   On-Trend Bags Starting at $15
     *   14K Gold Jewelry &.
 More Starting at $20
-    *   Isaac Mizrahi
     *   Born from $40

-    *   Lucky Brand Incl.
-Plus
     *   Aquatalia Up to 50% Off
     *   In Cashmere
     *   Casual Upgrades: Know One Cares &.
 More
     *   Thacker New York Handbags

     *   Gemstones, Diamonds &.
 Sterling Silver from $20
-    *   Knitty by Nature: Sweater Dresses
     *   Aquatalia Men
     *   Countdown to Halloween: Disguise Costumes
     *   Sharp Style: Pointy-Toe Shoes from $35